 Why do women have an increased risk of osteoporosis?

 To begin, we think it’s important to note that women typically have less bone mass than men and tend to live longer.
 That means they have less bone mass to lose and more time to lose it.
-Those facts combined are a recipe for disaster alone.

 Type 2 is a type of osteoporosis that occurs after age 70.
 As we mentioned before, women typically live longer than men, making them more prone to this type of osteoporosis.